FR | EN

 Plants [3] represent only a small fraction of the diversity across the three kingdoms, as shown in the graph below.

-This work collates data gathered from several types of European ecosystems, including forests and grasslands, but Europe is composed of numerous other ecosystem types such as heathlands and peatlands, amongst others.
 To study the evolution of biodiversity, a first step consists of looking at the diversity of known species.

 EVOLUTION OF SPECIES DIVERSITY